 3.6.1 Recommendation: Appropriate state funds to support the development of and access to specialized, community-based services to child and youth survivors of sex trafficking.
+(See Issue Brief 3.6.)

-&lt;sup>8 Notably, child sex trafficking is treated as a juvenile-family crisis case; however, this process does not statutorily require a specific service response for commercially sexually exploited children.
+&lt;sup>12 Notably, child sex trafficking is treated as a juvenile-family crisis case; however, this process does not statutorily require a specific service response for commercially sexually exploited children.
 See supra Policy Goal 2.5 for a full discussion of a juvenile-family crisis case.

-&lt;sup>9 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/wp-content/uploads/2022/10/2022-Issue-Briefs-3.5.pdf (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).
+&lt;sup>13 For more information, see Shared Hope Int'l, Issue Brief 3.5: Continuum of Care, https://reportcards.sharedhope.org/relatedresources/#3.5 (discussing federal laws that allow for funded foster care services to be extended to youth under 23 years of age).